 SALGA holds an annual horticultural show and a schools garden competition.

 SALGA also runs regular outings and holidays for members.

 SALGA is a registered charity.
 This means that, among other things, it can claim back Gift Aid contributions from the Tax Office on behalf of its members, in order to raise additional funds to re-invest in to the Association’s functions for the benefit of its members.
-So far this year, over 200 members, in renewing their subscriptions or signing up as new members, have signed a Gift Aid declaration that will enable Treasurer, Don Reeve, to claim back £1.25 per declaration from the Tax Office.
+So far this year, over 200 members, in renewing their subscriptions or signing up as new members, have signed a Gift Aid declaration that will enable Treasurer, John Edgerton, to claim back £1.25 per declaration from the Tax Office.